 Addis Ababa University Center for Human Rights celebrated the World Refugee Day with a panel discussion under the theme “The protection of refugees in an era of increased hostility” on June 20, 2018 at Eshetu Chole Hall.

-The director went on stating that as statistics shows Ethiopia has become Africa’s largest refugees hosting country; because of that all of us should work to prevent and bring to an end such abuses and exploitation.
-“As we all know reforms are underway with regard to political, economic and social aspects we hope the situation would improve and we can avoid unnecessary flights of Ethiopians, therefore, ensuring our ability to protect and integrate returnees as well,” said Dr Wondimagegn.
+The director went on saying that as statistics shows Ethiopia has become Africa’s largest refugees hosting country; because of that all of us should work to prevent and bring to an end such abuses and exploitation.
+“As we all know reforms are underway with regard to political, economic and social aspects we hope the situation would improve and we can avoid unnecessary flights of Ethiopians plus we also able to protect and ensure integration of returnees as well,” said Dr Wondimagegn.

 Four panelists presented their scholarly paper on the area of refugees during the event.